We were voted…

-Minimum requirements for a busy freeski athlete living in Colorado.
+- The minimum requirements for a busy freeski athlete living in Colorado

 Div.
 Champ* 1HP 1SS

-*if can’t attend must petition to miss, or you will not qualify for a gold pass
+*if can’t attend you must petition to miss event.
+Or you will not qualify for the All Star Team*.

 *need a USSA license, registered as ‘Rocky’ to qualify (and for 3 years).

-*Registration close on Tuesdays before the event weekend at 5:00pm
+*Registration closes on Tuesdays before the event weekend at 5:00pm.

-*need 2 to be pre-qualified for the following year
+*need 2 to be pre-qualified from the previous year.

 USSA /FIS GrandPrix/WC 2HP* and/or 2SS*

-*need 2 to be pre-qualified for the following year & FIS Points list & Olympics
+*need 2 to be pre-qualified from the previous year, on FIS Points list, on AFP ranking.

 *Registration is usually time sensitive and available near Nov 1st